 Jared L. Turner

 Despite this letter’s assertion that William Credille came from North Carolina, it appears that his original home was in Virginia.
 The only sons who appear in the 1850 census are both enumerated as born in Virginia, one about 1777 and the other about 1788.
 If he lived in North Carolina before Georgia, it must have been a very brief residence.
 There was a William “Credle” in the 1790 census of Johnston County, North Carolina with seven males under 16, one male over 16, and two females.
 This seems to nicely fit the profile of our William Credille, but I could find no other evidence to link him to the William Credille who appears in Georgia four years later.
-Nevertheless the census record is intriguing because no one named anything like Criddle appeared on the extant 1784 tax list for Johnston County, nor are there any deeds to or from anyone name Criddle — suggesting that his stay in Johnston County was a temporary one.
+Nevertheless the census record is intriguing because no one named anything like Credille or Criddle appeared on the extant 1784 tax list for Johnston County, nor are there any deeds to or from anyone of that name — suggesting that his stay in Johnston County was a temporary one.